happytomatoe/lakefs-example/README.md

 - Create a new bucket
 - Rename .env.template to .env
 - Go to [LakeFS UI](http://localhost:8000/)
-- After entering admin username Save
+- After entering admin username save configuration file to project folder
-1) Key ID value as accessKey in [.env](.env)
-2) Secret Key to secretKey in [.env](.env)
-- Create new repository and entered the path to the bucket that you've created in MinIO
+- Create new repository using the path to the bucket that you've created in MinIO.
+As Lakefs cannot create buckets
 - Change repoName in Main.main function
 - Run Main.scala